isl-org/OpenBot/android/README.md

 - **Phone**:  The robot can be controlled via another smartphone with the controller app installed or though a Python script running on a computer connected to the same network.

 The second button is for selecting the **drive mode**.
 There are three different drive modes when using a game controller (e.g. PS4):
+- [Android Studio Electric Eel | 2022.1.1 or later](https://developer.android.com/studio/index.html) for building and installing the apks.
+- Android device and Android development environment with minimum API 21.
+- Currently, we use API 33 as compile SDK and API 32 as target SDK.
+It should get installed automatically, but if not you can install the SDK manually.
+Go to Android Studio -> Preferences -> Appearance & Behaviour -> System Settings -> Android SDK.
+Make sure API 33 is checked and click apply.

 - **Game**: Use the right and left shoulder triggers (R2, L2) for forward and reverse throttle and either joystick for steering.
 This mode imitates the control mode of car racing video games.
 - **Joystick**: Use either one of the joysticks to control the robot.